Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

 \subsection{Principal Feature Analysis (Feature Selection)}

-While the spatiotemporal filtering involves a reduction in the number of samples, i.e., reduces the $N$, this process step aims at reducing the number of columns, i.e., reducing the $d$.
+The spatiotemporal filtering involves a reduction in the total number of samples $N$, aiming at retaining only relevant traffic scenarios in the dataset.
+The principal feature analysis aims at reducing the number of columns of the dataset, i.e., reducing the dimension of the feature space $d$.
 Thus, the task can be described as choosing $n$ distinguishing features out of $d$, whereas $n<d$.
-An elegant selection of salient features can greatly decrease the storage requirements, simplify the subsequent design process, and facilitate the understanding of the data~\cite{Xu.2008},~\cite{Everitt.2011}.
+An elegant selection of salient features can greatly decrease the storage requirements, simplify the subsequent design process, and facilitate the understanding of the data \cite{Xu.2008,Everitt.2011}.

-With respect to the problem at hand, an approach has to be chosen that is able to determine the importance of the features of the intersecting trajectories in order to subsequently select a meaningful subset of them.
-While there are various methods to reduce the dimensionality of a feature set,~e.g., principal component analysis (PCA), these approaches are characterized by resulting in a lower-dimensional representation, where the features are not physically interpretable anymore~\cite{Xu.2008},~\cite{Lu.2007}.
-While this is unproblematic for other tasks, these approaches are not effective in the context of subsequent manual feature extraction, where physical interpretability is of great importance.
+With respect to the problem at hand, an approach must be chosen that can be used to determine the importance of the features of the intersecting trajectories (e.g., position, orientation, longitudinal and lateral velocity) to subsequently select a meaningful subset of them.
+It should be noted that we assume that the superset of this meaningful feature subset is contained in the corresponding dataset, since the proposed method is conceptualized for processing naturalistic road traffic data~\cite{Bock.2020}.
+While there are various methods to reduce the dimensionality of a feature set, e.g., principal component analysis, these approaches are characterized by resulting in a lower-dimensional representation, where the features are not physically interpretable anymore~\cite{Xu.2008,Lu.2007}.
+While this is unproblematic for other tasks, these approaches are not effective in the context of the subsequently proposed feature representation, where physical interpretability is of great importance.